cyb3rxp/awesome-soc/soar.md

+# SOAR
+This page deals with Security Orchestration Automation and Response.

-# SOAR: Table of content
+# Table of content

 * What is SOAR?
 * Simple and commonly needed automation tools